Blog

 Measuring engagement

-A community engagement plan is not complete until you clearly define how you will measure levels of engagement.
+A community engagement plans are not complete until you clearly define how you will measure levels of engagement.

 Engagement metrics give you insight into how your community members are interacting within your community.
 It's important to choose the right metrics that align with your engagement goals and objectives.
 Let's discuss some of the key metrics you should be tracking: